protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 ####2.1.1.1 Newline configuration (LF, CR+LF or other)

 The newline sequence used throughout the file will appear after the NEWLINE keyword.

 ```
 NEWLINE-<newline sequence>
 ```

-On the rest of this document the selected newline sequence will be called by {nl}.
+On the rest of this document the selected newline sequence will be called {nl}.

 ####2.1.1.2 Encoding

-The encoding used on the file: either UTF-8 or ISO (with local code page).
+The encoding used on the file: either UTF-8 or ISO (local code page).

 ```
 CODING-<UTF-8 or ISO>{nl}